thoelkef/visualstudio-docs.de-de/docs/extensibility/creating-a-software-development-kit.md

     </File>
     ```

-4. Platzieren Sie Steuerelemente unter verschiedenen Kategorien Amen in Blend und Visual Studio.
+4. Platzieren Sie Steuerelemente unter verschiedenen Kategorienamen in Blend und Visual Studio.

     ```xml
     // Blend accepts a slightly different structure for the category name because it allows a path rather than a single category.